sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 ```

 ::: warning
 Don't use this strategy if you intend to use auto redirect response, please use the auto json response type.
-Take a look at "[Auto redirect responses](#auto-redirect-responses)" later in this guide for more information.
+Take a look at "[Auto redirect responses](#auto-redirect-responses)" section for more details.
 :::

 ## Accessing a user session

-To access a user entity, which has been previously logged in, use the `@session()` decorator, which has to be set on a controller action argument:
+A user can be injected into a controller action using the `@session()` decorator:

 ```typescript{9-14}
 import type { EntityManager } from 'typeorm'